- slide 1 of 1

 For young teachers, classroom management is usually a struggle.
 New teachers need to be willing to seek out seasoned teachers to mentor them on how to handle the classroom properly and to try different classroom management strategies.

 It is very important that students feel that their teachers care about them.
 They need to feel safe in a supportive learning environment because this may be the only safe place that some children have.
-A safe, caring learning environment will help students to work to their true potential.
+This is the best environment to help students to work to their true potential.

 Last, teachers need to have a sense of humor.
 So many things go wrong every day.
 It is important to be able to laugh and to keep going.
 The students need a happy teacher, not an angry one.